tcassar-diss/report/plan.md

 5. The program should apply the same filter to any forked processes of the original process being filtered.
 The configuring user should be given the option to have all forks killed if any process trips the filter.
+6. In case of failures in the filtering mechanism (e.g stack walking fails), **availability** should be prioritised (e.g. warn userspace, don't kill process)

 ### Assumptions
 - `libc` address space will not change (addressed in future works)